-> Morning sightseeing features the highlights of Alaska’s second-largest city and includes a visit to the Trans-Alaska Pipeline.
+Morning sightseeing features the highlights of this historic Alaskan city and includes an up-close visit to the Trans-Alaska Pipeline.
 Board the STERNWHEELER RIVERBOAT Discovery III for a leisurely cruise on the Chena and Tanana Rivers.
 Listen as the ship’s guides discuss the wildlife, history, geology, and customs of the region.

 Day 10Fairbanks–Denali National Park